 The updated search for evidence identified a systematic review that evaluated the accuracy of screening tests for the early detection of oral cancers and potentially malignant disorders.
 Findings from this review are covered comprehensively by the U.S. Preventive Services Task Force.

-Detailed results from the systematic review are available in the Task Force Finding and Rationale Statement [PDF - 175 kB]
+Detailed results from the systematic review are available in the CPSTF Finding and Rationale Statement [PDF - 175 KB]

 One study qualified for the review.

 - A single study looking at the effectiveness of screening programs for improving oral cancer outcomes showed a 24% reduction in oral cancer mortality in high-risk individuals (those who used tobacco or alcohol or both).

 - The study also showed that the proportion of cancers diagnosed as stage III or worse were significantly lower among those participants undergoing screening (53%) compared to those who did not receive screening (65%).

 An economic review of this intervention was not conducted because the CPSTF did not have enough information to determine if the intervention works.

 Applicability of this intervention across different settings and populations was not assessed because the CPSTF did not have enough information to determine if the intervention works.

 The CPSTF identified several areas that have limited information.
 Additional research and evaluation could help fill remaining gaps in the evidence base.
 (What are evidence gaps?)

 - High quality research in needed in different settings with populations that have varying cancer rates.

 - Studies are needed to evaluate the effectiveness of other forms of population-based initiatives, such as public awareness campaigns and educational interventions, with relevant health-related outcomes.